-Clinical severity criteria and risk factors A The following are considered to be clinical severity criteria for the progression of bronchiolitis: • Refusal to feed or digestive intolerance, • Lethargy, • History of apnoea, • Tachypnoea for the patient's age, • Nasal flaring, severe retractions, grunting, cyanosis. В The following are considered to be risk factors for severe bronchiolitis: • Age under 12 weeks, • The following comorbidities: haemodynamically significant congenital heart disease, immunodeficiency, chronic lung disease, prematurity; С Rapid onset (< 72 hrs), Smoking around the child, Higher number of siblings and nursery attendance, Overcrowding and poverty, No breastfeeding, Down's syndrome, Neuromuscular disease; D Low birth weight (< 2,500 g [5.5 lb]), Young mother, Younger age at the beginning of the RSV season.
+le of recommendation: A, B, C or D, depending on whether the quality of the eview is very good, good, average or poor (Appendix 1). ::VQ. • Go od clinical practice: recommendation based on consensus of the working group. odating.
+Dia gnosis 8 Clinical severity criteria and risk factors A The following are considered to be clinical severity criteria for the progression of bronchiolitis: • Refusal to feed or digestive intolerance, • Lethargy, • History of apnoea, • Tachypnoea for the patient's age, • Nasal flaring, severe retractions, grunting, cyanosis. В The following are considered to be risk factors for severe bronchiolitis: • Age under 12 weeks, • The following comorbidities: haemodynamically significant congenital heart disease, immunodeficiency, chronic lung disease, prematurity; С Rapid onset (< 72 hrs), Smoking around the child, Higher number of siblings and nursery attendance, Overcrowding and poverty, No breastfeeding, Down's syndrome, Neuromuscular disease; BA Low birth weight (< 2,500 g [5.5 lb]), Young mother, Younger age at the beginning of the RSV season.
 D There is insufficient evidence to conclude whether or not the following are risk factors for severity: • A specific aetiology, • A specific type of RSV (A or B), • High RSV viral load in the nasopharynx, • Some genetic polymorphisms.

-\mathbf{C} Atopy has not been shown to be a risk factor for severity.
-The airways should be unblocked before the severity of a patient's condition is $\sqrt{}$ assessed.
-Severity scales Although there are as yet no validated scales for the purpose, ideally the severity $\sqrt{}$ of patients with acute bronchiolitis should be assessed uniformly, using a scale.
-The airways should be unblocked before the severity of a patient's condition is assessed.
-Criteria for referral from primary and outpatient care to hospitals Patients with the following symptoms should be referred to hospital: • Refusal to feed or digestive intolerance (approximate intake less than 50% of usual intake), • Dehydration, • Lethargy, • History of apnoea, $\sqrt{}$ • Tachypnoea for the patient's age, • Moderate or severe respiratory difficulty (grunting, nasal flaring, retractions or cvanosis), • Oxygen saturation < 92-94% when breathing ambient air, • Severe illness according to the scale used, • Uncertain diagnosis.
-The following factors should be taken into account when referring a patient to hospital: • Age (< 2-3 months), • Comorbidities. • Symptom onset < 72 hrs, due to risk of deterioration, • Socioeconomic status of the patient's environment, geographical factors, transport difficulties. • Parents' or carers' ability to assess the severity of the child's condition.
+С Atopy has not been shown to be a risk factor for severity. $\sqrt{}$ The airways should be unblocked before the severity of a patient's condition is assessed.
+Severity scales $\sqrt{}$ Although there are as yet no validated scales for the purpose, ideally the severity of patients with acute bronchiolitis should be assessed uniformly, using a scale. $\sqrt{}$ The airways should be unblocked before the severity of a patient's condition is assessed.
+Criteria for referral from primary and outpatient care to hospitals V Patients with the following symptoms should be referred to hospital: • Refusal to feed or digestive intolerance (approximate intake less than 50% of usual intake), • Dehydration, • Lethargy, • History of apnoea, • Tachypnoea for the patient's age, • Moderate or severe respiratory difficulty (grunting, nasal flaring, retractions or cyanosis), • Oxygen saturation < 92-94% when breathing ambient air, • Severe illness according to the scale used, • Uncertain diagnosis.
+The following factors should be taken into account when referring a patient to hospital:

+• Age (< 2-3 months),

+• Comorbidities,

+• Symptom onset < 72 hrs, due to risk of deterioration,

+• Socioeconomic status of the patient's environment, geographical factors, transport difficulties,

+• Parents' or carers' ability to assess the severity of the child's condition.